SalomePlatform/smesh/src/Tools/YamsPlug/doc/Mandatory_params.rst

    - **Geometrical Mesh : Coarsening**

-     The given surface triangulation is modified in such a way that the distance between the elements in the final mesh and those of the initial one is bounded by a user specfied tolerance value.
+     The given surface triangulation is modified in such a way that the distance between the elements in the final mesh and those of the initial one is bounded by a user specified tolerance value.
      One should use this option, to coarsen when a purely geometrical mesh is needed. (a mesh that keeps and obeys its geometric features only.)
      The meshes obtained with this option are usually not suitable for computation because anisotropic elements may be generated